-Note: Heka also supports the use of security sandboxed Lua code for implementing the core logic of every plugin type except splitters.
+NOTE: Heka also supports the use of security sandboxed Lua code for implementing the core logic of decoder, filter, and encoder plugins.
 This document only covers the development of Go plugins.
 You can learn more about sandboxed plugins in the Sandbox section.